kasliwalr/robotics/Projects/IndoorMapper/Blog.md

 ## Dec 23th, 2018
 After some delay I come back here.
 I had been reorganizing my repositories and doing some planning on subject areas that I need to work on.
 I did get some work done on the IMU node design.
 I specified the IMU ROS node's API and the IMU driver library API.
 I then worked on the design of the IMU driver and IMU ROS node.
 Both of these are specified in the design document [here](design/Design.md/#imu-module)

+The IMU ROS node will call the IMU driver API to talk to the IMU.
+The ROS node's job is to properly format the data from the IMU driver node and publish it to the *nav_msgs/Odometry* topic.

+The IMU ROS node is simple.
+There is a main() inside which we run an infinite loop which publishes odometry data.
+There may be some helper functions to perform IMU driver output translation to *Odometry*.

+The IMU driver design is little more involved.
+The requirement from the design is as follows
+- driver should allow transparent and consistent interface to read and control the IMU
+- driver should be able to handle different types of IMUs

+To accomplish this task we choose the following design
+- an abstract base class that defines the IMU interface
+- each imu class implements the abstract class interface by inherting from the base class.
+- there is a imu factory that that return a specific imu class based on the *model_type* string passed to its *createIMU()* method